prostomarkeloff/vkwave/readme.md

 ## Performance

-VKWave is a most fast library for Python for working with VK's API.
+VKWave is the fastest library for Python for working with VK's API.

 ## Parts